jhspetersson/fselect/docs/usage.md

 #### Xattr functions

-Used to check if particular xattr exists, or to get its value.
+Used to check if a particular xattr exists or to get its value.
-Supported platforms are Linux, MacOS, FreeBSD, and NetBSD.
+Supported platforms are Linux, macOS, FreeBSD, and NetBSD.

 | Function                      | Meaning                                             | Example                                               |
 |-------------------------------|-----------------------------------------------------|-------------------------------------------------------|